RyanBenkeser/pelican/content/articles/01_coronavirus_growing.md

 Author: Ryan Benkeser
 Tags: coronavirus, visualizations
 ## The Spread of Coronavirus
-In this post we'll see how coronavirus is spreading around the world.
+In this post we'll see how coronavirus is spreading around the world over time.
 The first visualization is a racing bar chart by country.
-The second visualization is an international geographical mapping using Python.
+The second visualization is an international geographical mapping.
 Which visualization do you like better?
-Do you think the United States is doing enough, not enough or just the right amount to stop coronavirus?
-Add your comments in the section below.
+Comment below!

+It has been widely reported that some countries do not have access to tests so they will not appear on the visualizations below.
+In addition, a recent <a href="https://www.paloaltoonline.com/news/2020/04/17/stanford-study-more-than-48000-santa-clara-county-residents-have-likely-been-infected-by-coronavirus">prevalence study</a> suggests that case counts are vastly under-represented in many San Francisco communities.
+Assuming this is true, we can assume that the case counts are significantly higher around the world as well (and that perhaps Coronavirus is less deadly than current knowledge).
+Therefore, please take these facts into account as we reflect on CoV-2 spread in the visualizations below.

 <html>
 <body>

-<h1>Racing Bar Chart (Fluorish Studio)</h1>
+<h1>Racing Bar Chart (Flourish Studio)</h1>
-I created the racing bar chart example below around April 13th.
-The process itself to create the visualization was remarkably easy.
-You do not even need to know how to code.
-With some basic Microsoft Excel CSV upload in a standardized format, it was really easy to upload the data and for the visualization to render.
-If you want to see the details of this Flourish studio visualization or build your own charts from these visualizations, please feel free to explore <a href="https://app.flourish.studio/visualisation/1907728/">the visualization</a> on your own.
+Creating racing bar charts on Flourish Studio is remarkably easy.
+After going through the exercise of creating one, I realize now why they have grown so popular on Youtube.
+The main input is a simple CSV upload and the output, after moving a few columns around, is the attached visualization.
+Please feel free to explore <a href="https://app.flourish.studio/visualisation/1907728/">the visualization</a> to get ideas for creating your own visualizations on Flourish Studio.

 <iframe width="1120" height="630" src="https://www.youtube.com/embed/lGYYWhRI2HU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>